 R and RStudio on University computers

-A quick reminder on how to access R and RStudio on University computers.
+A quick reminder, if you need it, on how to access R and RStudio on University computers.

 Open the AppsAnywhere portal This should be a link on the desktop.
 If invited to run any software, accept.